Haervwe/open-webui-tools/README.md

 2. Copy the contents of `arxiv_search_tool.py` and `create_image_hf.py` into your Tools
 3. For the Hugging Face Image Generator, configure the required API settings in the UI

+for those without an HF api key its free, (up to a certain point but very loose) create an account here [https://huggingface.co] and generate an API key in your profile settings, make sure to add permissions to call the serverless endpoints.

 ## Configuration

 ### arXiv Search Tool